Abdulaziz bin Salman Al Saud

 Abdulaziz bin Salman Al Saud (عبد العزيز بن سلمان آل سعود ʿAbd al ʿAzīz bin Salman Al Suʿūd; born 1960) is a Saudi royal, one of the sons of King Salman and one of the grandsons of Saudi's founder King Abdulaziz, and a politician who has served as the Saudi Arabian minister of energy since September 2019.
+Since July 2026 he is also Minister of Industry and Mineral Resources in addition to that.
 He is the first royal to serve as energy minister.
 He was the assistant oil minister of Saudi Arabia between 2005 and 2017.
 In 2017, he was made state minister for energy affairs.

 Early life and education

 Prince Abdulaziz was born in 1960 as the fourth son of King Salman bin Abdulaziz.
 His mother is Sultana bint Turki Al Sudairi, who died at age 71 in July 2011.
 She was the daughter of Salman's uncle, Turki bin Ahmed Al Sudairi, who was formerly the governor of Asir Province.
 Abdulaziz bin Salman is the full brother of Fahd bin Salman, Ahmed bin Salman, Sultan bin Salman, Faisal bin Salman and Hassa bint Salman.

 Abdulaziz bin Salman received a science degree in industrial administration from King Fahd University of Petroleum and Minerals.
 He also holds an MBA in industrial administration from the same university in 1985.